 B.M., University of Massachusetts, Amherst; M.M., University of Massachusetts, Amherst

 Michael Brignolo maintains an active career teaching and performing throughout the Pioneer Valley.
-He is a founding member of The Valley Winds, an artistically driven wind ensemble with an emphasis on community relevance, and is currently a member of the music faculty at Westfield State University and Mount Holyoke College.
+A founding member and principal clarinetist of The Valley Winds, he also performs with Panopera and is a member of the music faculty at Westfield State University and Mount Holyoke College.

 Mr. Brignolo earned his Master of Music degree in Clarinet Performance from the University of Massachusetts Amherst, where he was awarded the prestigious Howard Lebow Memorial Scholarship for demonstrating the highest standards of artistic achievement and participation in the life of the Department.
 He won the University's Concerto Competition in 2011, performing Carl Maria von Weber's Concerto No. 1 in F Minor with the University Orchestra.
 Principal teachers include Michael Sussman and Steven Jackson.
 Mr. Brignolo has performed in master classes for renowned artists such as clarinetist Jon Manasse and the Imani Winds.
 He has also performed with the Keene Chamber Orchestra, Pioneer Valley Symphony Orchestra, and the Massachusetts Wind Orchestra.